 In 2008, I decided to join the other side of the legal profession and become a barrister in order to focus on courtroom advocacy, in-depth legal advice and analysis, and detailed legal drafting.

-Given my background as a litigator from a commercial law firm, I continue to do a lot of general commercial cases and corporate insolvencies.
-However, I am also frequently instructed in other areas, such as employment disputes, intellectual property cases, personal injury and negligence claims, and probate disputes to name but a few (see section on ‘Experience’).
+Given my background as a litigator from a commercial law firm, my practice continues to involve numerous commercial and shareholder disputes and corporate insolvencies.
+However, it also expanded into other areas and I am now frequently instructed in probate and wills cases, private equity disputes, employment cases, personal injury and negligence claims, and intellectual property disputes to name but a few (see section on ‘Experience’).

 I speak fluent English and Cantonese.